beelux/chip-8/chip8/Readme.md

 ## Framework

 The framework is highly similar to the snake framework.
-Code to draw the game state and handle keyboard events has already been provided in `src/tetris/game/TetrisGame.scala`, where you can also run the game (press the play button).
+Code to draw the game state and handle keyboard events has already been provided in `src/chipvm/game/TetrisGame.scala`, where you can also run the game (press the play button).
 You only have to implement the game logic.
-Your implementation should go in `src/tetris/logic/TetrisLogic.scala` .
-If you want to add additional files, please make certain to keep them in the `src.tetris.logic` package (that is the directory `src/tetris/logic`).
+Your implementation should go in `src/chipvm/logic/TetrisLogic.scala` .
+If you want to add additional files, please make certain to keep them in the `src.chipvm.logic` package (that is the directory `src/chipvm/logic`).

 The drawing and event code, `TetrisGame` interacts with the game logic `TetrisLogic` as follows:

 * When drawing the game, `TetrisGame` asks `TetrisLogic` for each cell in the grid what the type is.
-The cell types are defined `tetris.logic.CellType` and are either `Empty` or an `<X>Cell` where X is the letter corresponding to the tetromino that the block originated from.
+The cell types are defined `chipvm.logic.CellType` and are either `Empty` or an `<X>Cell` where X is the letter corresponding to the tetromino that the block originated from.
 See below for a list of tetrominos.
 The drawing code also calls `gameOver` and draws a game over text if this is true.
 * When the user pressed the left, right or down arrow key, then `moveLeft`, `moveRight` or `moveDown` is called